dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 ### Using state handlers to structure our load test as a state machine

+So we decided that structuring our scenario as a state machine is the way to go.
+So, how do we go about it?
+Our MES is in charge of keeping track of the state of the wafers, so the part we're responsible for are the state transitions.[^9] With that in mind our goal will be to answer this simple question:

+[^9]: It does make sense if you think about it: the MES operations we've been calling can be thought of as state transitions for the wafer.

+> Given a wafer's current state, what transition should the wafer undertake?

 ## The stateful load generator pattern

 ## Conclusion